oceanwp/oceanwp/CONTRIBUTING.md

 ### Reporting Issues

 Reporting issues is a great way to became a contributor as it doesn't require technical skills.
 In fact you don't even need to know a programming language or to be able to check the code itself, you just need to make sure that everything works as expected and [submit an issue report](https://github.com/oceanwp/oceanwp/issues/new) if you spot a bug.
-Sound like something you're up for?
+Sounds like something you're up for?
 Go for it!

 #### How To Submit An Issue Report